 e sexual offences often occur in circumstances where there is unlikely to be any physical signs of an offence having occurred.

-Amendments to section 23 of the Evidence Act provide requirements for assessing the competency of a witness who is a person with a cognitive impairment (and children), including the presumption of competence to give evidence.
-It allows for persons with a cognitive impairment, who are not competent to give unsworn evidence, to be considered competent to give evidence about another fact to which a question relates, that the witness can understand and to which their answer can be understood.
+The Evidence Act (s 13(1)–(8)) provides requirements for assessing the competency of witnesses who have a cognitive impairment (and children), including the presumption of competence to give evidence.
+People with a cognitive impairment, who are not competent to give unsworn evidence, can be considered competent to give evidence about another fact to which a question relates, that the witness can understand and to which their answer can be understood. sections 30 and 31 give examples of assistance that may be provided to enable witnesses to overcome disabilities.
 (See also Sexual offences.)

-Amendments to the Evidence Act will require the court to explain to a person with a cognitive impairment considered competent to give evidence under section 23:
+The CSO Act requires the court to explain to a person with a cognitive impairment considered competent to give evidence:

 •the importance of telling the truth;